-The school values of Respect, Honesty, Responsibility, Cooperation and Commitment have been agreed to by the school community and underpin our programs.
+The school values of Respectful Learning, Community and Collaboration have been agreed to by the school community and underpin our programs.

 Ascot Vale Heights School – formerly known as Ascot Vale Special School

 Our daughter has been at Ascot Vale Heights School for the last 10 years - since she was in Prep.
 Before making the move to the school we did our homework due to her rare intellectual and physical disability.
 She is now a very happy child, always up early getting ready and wanting to go to school.

 We were impressed from our first walk around the school!!!
 The way the teachers and front office staff interact with the students and seeing their response is very rewarding.
 To see their artwork and achievements displayed around the school is inspiring for all.

 The specialised programs / electives that the school offers in both junior and senior years will amaze both you and your child.
 As parents you want your child to be independent and ready for life / work once school is completed and, like you, the school is always wanting the very best for your child.
 It is never too early to discuss your child's interests so you can help them accomplish their goals.